Nate’s Anticipated Year-End Round-Up: 2009’s Good, Bad, Ugly, and Whatever

 TEEN: In this nightmare future, has every capable actor been murdered?
 Are the only eligible actors left those making a mockery of the memory of old Hollywood?

 MAN: Well, in 2006 a loser from a national karaoke reality TV show wins an Oscar.

 TEEN: Reality TV?

 MAN: Consider yourself fortunate.
 Enjoy the remaining days before TV has people eating animal testicles for money and a chance to date Tila Tequila.

-TEEN: Next thing you’ll tell me is that some brass, unfunny comedian with obvious limitations like Mo’Nique will be an Oscar shoo-in, or that Sandra Bullock, the star of lame pratfall romantic comedies, will be a frontrunner.
+TEEN: Next thing you’ll tell me is that some unfunny comedian like Mo’Nique will be an Oscar shoo-in, or that Sandra Bullock, the star of many pratfall romantic comedies, will be a frontrunner.